lexsf/azul/README.md

 Azul allows you to use professional-grade tools like Visual Studio Code in Roblox development.

-Yes, the name is a pun on "Rojo" (Azul is Spanish for "blue")!
+Yes, the name is a pun on "Rojo" (Azul is Spanish for "blue").

 <a href="#quick-start"><b>Quick Start</b></a> — <a href="#why-azul"><b>Why Azul</b></a> — <a href="#configuration"><b>Configuration</b></a>

 ## Philosophy

-Unlike in Rojo, Azul treats **Studio as the source of truth.** The local filesystem mirrors what's in Studio, not the other way around.
+Unlike Rojo, Azul treats **Studio as the source of truth.** The local filesystem mirrors what's in Studio, not the other way around.

 ## Features